 Here’s where things really are getting interesting.
 Nintendo has never shied away from doing something different with its handheld gaming and console gaming platforms.
 The Nintendo 3DS used forward thinking 3D screen technology when hardly anyone was focusing on it in the mobile gaming space.
 The Nintendo 3DS also has two screens, which was completely unorthodox when it debuted.
 The Wii U took the same dual-screen idea to the living room, giving users an extra wireless display for managing inventory items and other things.

 Reportedly, the Nintendo NX will take the concept of two screens in the direction Nintendo should have with the Wii U. One part of the console will be a next-generation handheld device to replace the Nintendo 3DS.
 The other will be a console that connects to a television sit and lives in the living room.
-Allegedly, Nintendo will allow both devices to pair up in some way, offering the same dual-screen experience that the Nintendo Wii U offers today.
+Allegedly, Nintendo will allow both devices to pair up in some way, offering the same dual-screen experience that the Wii U offers today.
+In addition to that, gamers can leave the house with their titles.

 Nintendo NX Reveal Event Could Come in September (Unconfirmed)